There's nothing derivative about the life of a lawyer in this multi-faceted area – our sources at global firm A&O demystify this their practice.

 CA: What opportunities in derivatives and securitization are unique to Allen & Overy?

 ZS: The opportunities unique to A&O come from our cross-border work.
-For instance, the US margin regime is only one of many margin regimes worldwide – our clients were able to come to us as a one-stop shop for all of their margin work, as we were able to coordinate amongst our offices so as to provide advice and transactional help to clients who are subject to multiple regulatory regimes.
+For instance, the US margin regime is only one of many margin regimes worldwide – our clients were able to come to us as a one-stop shop for all of their margin work, as we were able to coordinate among our offices so as to provide advice and transactional help to clients who are subject to multiple regulatory regimes.

 CA: What advice do you have for students interested in this area?

 ZS: Take a securities or structured finance course in law school and do your best to understand the underlying projects and purpose of the products you wish to cover.
 It’s possible to negotiate a CSA (Credit Support Annex) or indenture in a vacuum, but it’s much easier when you understand what the purpose of a hedge is, or the ways different products add risk to the market.
 Understanding the underlying products makes it easier to understand why regulations have been written the way they have been or why financings are structured the way they are, which in turn makes it easier to provide proper advice or identify relevant issues.

 DR: It is also helpful to speak with associates who are currently working in the field to gain more insight into what derivatives and securitization work involves.

 CA: Where can new junior associates expect to be in five years' time?

 DR: Junior associates can anticipate rising to more senior positions on their team, which will give them the opportunity to be in charge of transactions and work more hands-on with A&O clients.
 They can also anticipate getting to work at another A&O office or a client through secondment, or possibly getting an opportunity to work for the government (as a number of A&O attorneys have done recently).